avokicchi/jquery-drawr/README.md

 JQuery dRawr is a jquery plugin to turn any canvas element into a drawing area with a lot of useful tools and brushes.
 It requires material design icons for the icons of the tool picker, and jquery.
 It bundles my other plugin, [drawrpalette](https://github.com/avokicchi/jquery-drawrpalette)

+Want to try it out and just draw a little?
+[Go here for a demo](https://cachecat.io/sketch/)!

 Screenshot:

 ![screenshot of canvas](https://cachecat.io/jquery-drawr/images/sample3.jpg "Screenshot of drawr")